aimat-lab/gcnn_keras/training/results/README.md

 ## MutagenicityDataset

 Mutagenicity dataset from TUDataset for classification with 4337 graphs.
 The dataset was cleaned for unconnected atoms.
-We use 5-fold cross-validation.
+We use random 5-fold cross-validation.

 | model | kgcnn | epochs | Accuracy | AUC(ROC) |
 | :---: | :---: | :---: | :---: | :---: |